stagbl/stagbl/DESIGN.md

 ## Grids

-Grid sizes are specified in terms of cells.
+Grid sizes are specified in terms of elements (top-level cells, e.g quads in 2D and hexes in 3D).
 [The discretization is based on these control volumes.
 It is arguably easier to reason about.
 It might make more sense with ghost points].